aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 1. Download and install [Anaconda](https://www.anaconda.com/download).

 2. Open terminal.
-You should see "(base)" in your command line.
+You should see `(base)` in your command line.
 This tells you that you’re in your base conda environment.

 3. Create a new environment named omnipose by running the following command in your terminal: